League-of-Foundry-Developers/document-sheet-registrar/README.md

 ```

 ### `DocType.unregisterSheet`

 Unregister a Journal Entry sheet class, removing it from the list of available Applications to use for Journal Entries.

+You must enable your chosen document type in the `preDocumentSheetRegistrarInit` hook for this method to be available.

 #### Parameters